In 2017, more than 12 million smartwatches were sold in the U.S. alone, with a generated revenue of 2.36 billion dollars (1.7 billion pounds).

-Replacing a personal trainer, the smartwatch can even give you personalised diet and training tips.
+Replacing the need to hire personal trainers near me, the smartwatch can even give you a personalised diet and training tips.

-Depending if you’re looking to get back into shape or are more focused on your running, cycling or hiking performances, it might get tricky to make sense of all the sports gadgets and fitness apps out there.
+Depending if you’re looking to get back into shape or are more focused on your running, cycling or hiking performances, it might get tricky to make sense of all the home fitness equipment, sports gadgets and fitness apps out there.